 Just a random thought.
 If many think that “Islam and immigration” are at the heart of the U.K.’s challenges, should one be better to focus criticism on (1) Islam and immigration or (2) just Islam or (3) just immigration?
 The simplicity of just one avoids some blurring and gives more focus on both sides of the debate.

-I think they’re inextricably linked although if asked to choose I’d say that Islam was by far the greater and more immediate threat.
+I think they’re inextricably linked although if asked to choose I’d say that Islamism was by far the greater and more immediate threat.
 Mass immigration needs to come down hugely but at least the damage from excessive numbers can be repaired.
 The damage from the loss of our culture, values and democracy may never be repaired.
 It took the Spanish 800 years to take back Spain.
-So to answer your question, we should focus on Islam first and that will help reduce the numbers anyway.
+So to answer your question, we should focus on Islamism first and that will help reduce the numbers anyway.

 The desperation is rising.
 This is an excellent article, but Pew research figure is from 2017.
 The illegals are more likely 2 million plus.
 Farage is not the strong leader we need.
 He won't deport all of them.